markdwags/Razor/help/docs/guide/index.md

 # Scripts vs. Macros

-While updates to Razor have made it easier to share macros with friends, one of the core issues with Razor macros is the serialized format they are stored in, which essentially makes it the syntax.
-While one could edit macros outside of Razor, it was never designed for user input and simply uses `|` as a delimiter to store commands and parameters.
+While updates to Razor have made it easier to edit and share macros, one of the core issues is that they weren't designed to be read and edited by users directly, instead the serialized format they're saved in expects you to use the macro editor in Razor.

 For example, even a basic macro that casts blade spirit, waits for the target and casts a relative location based on your position can be difficult to read to the untrained eye.
-More so, is not user friendly if one were to type want to type it out.

 ```vim
 Assistant.Macros.MacroCastSpellAction|33